workmanmcr/Capstone/README.md

 * 12:40 research what framework works best in c# for social media apps
 * 2:18: logo design
 * 3:11 research hot incorporate profile pictures
+* 3:43 look for more Api for news and events and messaging